brbrbr/plg_task_extensionupdates/README.md

 - [Download the latest version of the plugin](https://github.com/brbrbr/plg_task_extensionupdates/releases/latest)
 - Install the plugin using `Upload & Install`
-- Enable the plugin `Task - ExtensionUpdates` from the plugin manager
+- The plugin Should be enabled automaticly `Task - ExtensionUpdates`
-- Setup the new Task Plugin `System -> Scheduled Tasks -> New -> ExtensionUpdates` -- Add one or more recipients.
+- Setup the new Task Plugin `System -> Scheduled Tasks -> New -> All Updates Notification` -- Add one or more recipients.
 These must be Super Users.
 If no recipient is set (or none of the selected recipients is a Super User anymore) all Super Users with *Receive System Emails* enabled will receive an email
 -- With *Send Once* to *Yes* emails will only be send once.
 Untill the list of extension-update changes.
 Otherwise an email is send on each Task Execution
 - Disable the Core update notifications task if present.

-Now the inital setup is completed, please make sure that the cron has been fully setup in the best cases it should use the WebCron setting.
+Now the inital setup is completed, please make sure that the cron has been fully setup.
+Either using *Lazy Scheduler* or *Web Cron* in the  *Scheduled Tasks Configuration*

 ## Minimum Requirements
 - Joomla 5.1